Why Is My Child Too Friendly with Strangers?

 To correct this, the child needs to be provided with consistent care from stable caregivers.

-Once consistent care is set in place, a professional therapist can then come in to improve the situation.
+Once consistent care is established, a professional therapist can come in to improve the situation.

 This will help strengthen the bond between the child and the primary caregiver.